Physical-Layer Machine Learning with Multimode Interferometric Photon Counting: Further enhancement from squeezing

 A simpler (though more mundane) way to understand the benefit of squeezing, without referring to entanglement, is as follows: If we lump all pre- and post-quantum processing together, including all squeezing and variational operations, then the net transformation equates to simply amplifying the stochastic displacements without adding extra (thermal nor vacuum) noise, such that the effective transform is simply $(\lambda_w,\lambda_u)\rightarrow\sqrt{G}(\lambda_w,\lambda_u)$.
 Accordingly, the second moments transform as ${\mathbb{E}[\lambda_i\lambda_j]\rightarrow G\times\mathbb{E}[\lambda_i\lambda_j]}$ with $i,j\in\{w,v\}$.
 This transformation implies that the variational estimation tasks remain formally identical to the unsqueezed case, but with the input signals now coherently amplified.
 Hence, we can infer the performance accuracy of the distributed squeezed-vacua assisted protocol directly from prior data (Fig.~\ref{fig:CN}) by simply rescaling the input signal strength to $\sqrt{G}\sigma_c$ and referencing the corresponding accuracy.
 We emphasize that phase-sensitive (i.e., coherent) amplification is paramount here.
 Contrast this with phase-insensitive amplification, which would inevitably add vacuum noise to the output~\cite{Caves1982noise}, thereby drowning any potential advantage afforded by subsequent photon counting measurements.

 The distributed squeezed-vacua assisted variational quantum processor has a similar flavor to the original SLAEN recipe~\cite{Zhuang2019SLAEN_theory} but, crucially, we augment the detection stage to include anti-squeezing operations and photon counting measurements (see also Refs.~\cite{Gorecki2022SpreadChannel,Tsang2023NoiseSpectr} for its relevance in single-mode parameter estimation).
 This modification at the receiver end enhances sensitivity to weak stochastic signals, surpassing the performance achievable with homodyne detection considered in Refs.~\cite{Zhuang2019SLAEN_theory,Xia2021PRX_SLAEN}.
 The induced advantage of the proposed scheme over the original SLAEN is identical to the advantage of photon counting over homodyne, due to the amplification of signals applying to both current protocol and original SLAEN.
+Including variational quantum processing at the front-end is closer in spirit to a full variational quantum toolbox~\cite{Meyer2021:varToolbox}.